AKSW/text2sparql.aksw.org/docs/index.md

 ## Latest News

+!!! info "2025-05-05 - Evaluation phase is over"

+    Many thanks to all participants in the challenge.
+    We received [:simple-github: 12 endpoint registrations](https://github.com/AKSW/text2sparql.aksw.org/pulls?q=is%3Apr+is%3Aclosed+label%3Aregistration) and have surveyed these endpoints with 250 questions across the two datasets over the past few days.
+    The next step will be to analyze the results.

 !!! info "2025-04-22 - Challenge registration and evaluation dates extended"

     We thought you gonna be happy with a few more days to work, check out the [new deadlines](https://text2sparql.aksw.org/guidelines/) :nerd: